 Usernames are for platforms.
 They are public, searchable, and tied to a system of record.
-But in our own minds, we don't think in usernames.
+But in our own minds, we don’t think in usernames.
 We think in names, nicknames, and memories.
-"The guy who always asks for extra videos."
-"That one who feels a little too familiar."
-"The quiet one who's been around for years."
+“The guy who always asks for extra videos.”
+“That one who feels a little too familiar.”
+These are the early fan fixation warning signs that often go unnoticed.

 These are the names that carry meaning.

 By asking you to name people in your own words, we are starting with your lived experience, not a dataset.
 Nilea is a private space to make sense of your world, and your world is made of people, not rows in a database.
 The names you use are seen only by you.
-They are anchors for your own observations — a way to connect what you're seeing in your DMs to what you're feeling in your gut.
+They are anchors for your own observations — a way to connect what you’re seeing in your DMs to what you’re feeling in your gut, and to spot patterns in boundary-crossing fans before they escalate.

 We believe that understanding your audience begins with seeing them as people.
 And that starts with calling them by the names you already know.